In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 If you thought Swift was new, you haven't seen nothing yet!

-As far as I can tell, SwiftUI is only two years old!
-Despite its youth, the iOS community has embraced it wholeheartedly because it's so easy to use.
+Despite its young age, the iOS community has embraced it wholeheartedly because it's so easy to use.

-Apple also has an older framework for building iOS apps called UIKit, and if you ask a bunch of people whether you should learn SwiftUI or UIKit first, you'll get a variety of answers.
+Apple also has an older framework for building iOS apps called UIKit.
+If you ask a bunch of people whether you should learn SwiftUI or UIKit first, you'll get a variety of answers.

-It is significantly easier than UIKit, and I mean significantly – it takes perhaps a quarter of the code to achieve the same results as UIKit, and there are fewer things to learn along the way.
+SwiftUI is significantly easier than UIKit, and – it takes perhaps a quarter of the code to achieve the same results as UIKit, and there are fewer things to learn along the way.

-This means you gain a lot of momentum because you can build things faster, see results faster, and iterate on those results faster, which is extremely motivating while learning.
+This means you gain a lot of momentum because you can build things faster, see results quicker, and iterate on those results with more agility, which is extremely motivating while learning.

 Created for Swift

-SwiftUI was created for Swift, utilising language features to assist you in avoiding problems and achieving maximum performance.
+SwiftUI was created for Swift, using language features to assist in avoiding problems and achieving maximum performance.

-For example, if you change some data on one screen of an app, SwiftUI will automatically ensure that the new data is updated anywhere else in your app that uses it – you don't have to write code to keep it all in sync yourself, which is surprisingly complex.
+For example, if you change some data on one screen of an app, SwiftUI will automatically ensure that the new data is updated anywhere else in your app that uses it – you don't have to write code to keep it all in sync yourself, which is typically quite complex.

 UIKit, on the other hand, was written for Apple's older language, Objective-C, and as a result has all sorts of quirks that resulted from its age.